Highrise Emergency Aerial Response Team (H.E.A.R.T.)

 – Enhancing community-based emergency response services

-The team is about people helping people.
-We relish being in extreme situations and seek every opportunity to exercise our skills.”
+We are about people helping people.
+We relish being in extreme conditions, critical situations and search for every opportunity to exercise our skills.”